SuperOfficeDocs/superoffice-docs/docs/database/tables/audiencelayout.md

 ---
-uid: audiencelayout
+uid: table-audiencelayout
 title: audiencelayout table
 description: One layout (of webparts and other stuff) for an audience instance so.generated: true
 keywords:
   - "database"
-  - "audiencelayout"
+  - "AudienceLayout"
-so.date: 19.03.2021
+so.date: 21.03.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# AudienceLayout Table (234)
+# audiencelayout Table (234)

 ## Fields